meldridge/meldridge.github.io/_posts/2018-06-11-Email-update-Crypto-wars-PageUp-hacked-and-Defence-cyber-worthiness.md

 I've mentioned The Secure Developer podcast before, but this one is my favourite so far. it's with [Masha Sedova](https://twitter.com/modmasha) of Elevate Security.

 During the podcast Masha speaks at length about the challenge of getting employees to care about security in a way which actually improves not only the security of an organisation, but also the retention of those employees.
-It's a great podcast, and I now want to work for Elevate.
+It's a great podcast (and now I want to work for Elevate).

 Onto the news: